+Over the whole of 2018, around 678,000 people in Germany were without a home.
+A 4.2% increase over the previous year also means a disproportionate development.
+An annual total is, of course, significantly higher than a cut-off date figure, but the result over the year is also more meaningful.
 In Berlin, the first systematic nationwide count of homeless people by volunteers took place on the night of 29-30 January 2020.
-In the process, 1976 homeless people were recorded, whereby the number of unreported cases is probably significantly higher.
+It recorded 1976 homeless people, although the number of unreported cases is probably much higher.

-Since the number of homeless people is rising and the federal and state governments are not coming up with any viable solutions, the DSUS would like to do its part to improve the situation by providing rental flats from the foundation's stock for social purposes.
-One flat has already been made available to the Koepjohann'sche Stiftung.
-The Koepjohann'sche Stiftung primarily provides contact points for women - including single parents in need of protection and shelter and victims of domestic violence.
-Hestia e.V., which runs shelter flats, a housing agency for women in violent situations and a women's shelter, is also sometimes served with housing.
+In addition to the basic lack of housing and overpriced flats, there is the fact that homeless people are often stigmatised and marginalised.
+Since the number of homeless people is rising and the federal and state governments are not coming up with any viable solutions, the Daniel Schlegel Umweltstiftung would like to do its part to improve the situation by making rented flats from the foundation's stock available for social purposes.
+Above all, the Hestia association, which runs shelter flats, a housing agency for women in violent situations and a women's shelter, is sometimes served with housing.